Market volatility explained

 Although past performance isn't a reliable guide to what might happen in the future, over time, shares have historically performed better than most other types of investment, particularly bonds, which are loans to governments or companies, and cash.

-Because equities are linked to how companies' earnings perform, they can be volatile in the short term and especially when there's uncertainty around the economy.
+Because shares are linked to how companies' earnings perform, they can be volatile in the short term and especially when there's uncertainty around the economy.
 But in the long term, they tend to perform well.

 Diversification is key